Low End Mac Reader Specials

 Increased traffic a wonderful byproduct of the survey.
 We had over 35,000 hits on Tuesday, nearly 10,000 hits on the article explaining the survey, over 2,000 survey participants, and over 6,000 people have already read the results.

-If we have any problem at Low End Mac, it's a surplus of pages vs. what advertisers are prepared to buy.
+If we have any problem at Low End Mac, it’s a surplus of pages vs. what advertisers are prepared to buy.
 To get the top ad dollar, we need to provide a top rated site (which the survey says we do) and the optimal number of page views.
-The law of supply and demand dictates that our very popularity may contribute to the abysmal income we've had this year.
+The law of supply and demand dictates that our very popularity may contribute to the lower than expected income we’ve had this year.
 Go figure!

 But truth be told, I am doing this to build site traffic.
 I see this as a public service, exposing Mac users to other Mac-related resources.
 It may create some new regular visitors to Low End Mac - that's always a good thing.
 Better yet, it may bring new users to other worthy sites, which is good for the whole family of Mac-related sites.
 If I help other good sites grow, I feel as good about that as I do about LEM making the Top 10.